 As demand for new automobiles grew, railroads designed a railcar specifically to move automobiles, increasing the number of autos carried per railcar from two to ten or more.
 Today, freight railroads offer North American automakers safe and reliable rail service, laying the groundwork for continued growth and vehicle sales that span the globe.
 No matter where the plants are located, the rail network is the backbone of the auto supply chain.
-In fact, railroads are involved in all stages of auto manufacturing.
-For example, they move iron ore and coke needed to make steel; deliver semi-finished goods to manufacturing plants where they are used to produce auto parts; and move finished parts and final vehicles.
+In fact, railroads are involved in all stages of auto manufacturing – from moving the iron ore and coke needed to make steel to delivering semi-finished goods to manufacturing plants where they are used to produce auto parts and moving finished parts and final vehicles.
+A few facts:

 - Steel: An average car contains 2,400 pounds of steel, which is used in car frames, door panels, support beams, exhaust pipes and mufflers.

 - Rubber: Like plastic, rubber is durable and flexible and is used to create engine mounts, seat belts, wiper blades and hose seals.

 - Copper: Mostly used in car wiring and electronic parts, copper is in the radio, charging points and starter.

 - Sand: Used to create the glass for navigation screens, backup cameras, mirrors and windshields.